SpaceAppsAdl/SouthAustraliaChallenge2016/README.md

 * The prototype was created using the computer language 'Matlab'
 * Matlab is a scientific computer langauge useful to scientists, but not suitable for use in say a website situation or a phone app.

+The Matlab code is found at https://github.com/SpaceAppsAdl/SouthAustraliaChallenge2016/tree/master/MatlabCode

 ## MarvelSTEM Challenge Brief

 To participate in this challenge, use your imagination, design, art or your coding skills to assist MarvelSTEM with the above.

 One key goal is to convert the computer program into a more accessible language, for example Python.

-However, if your skills are in other areas, and you wish to participate, feel free to let your imagination run - just some ideas include creating an infogram about the data, rewriting the background into a poster understandable to your children, and so on.
+However, if your skills are in other areas, and you wish to participate, feel free to let your imagination run - just some ideas include creating an infogram about the data, rewriting the background into a poster understandable to your children, running image classification algorithms if you are a data scientists, and so on.

 # Stay Tuned